jero-at-github/flights-aggregator-demo/README.md

 `npm install`
 `npm run start`

-The server will provide the endpoint in the URL: `http://localhost:3000/flights`
+- The server will provide the endpoint in the URL: http://localhost:3000/flights
+- The Swagger API documentation can be found here: http://localhost:3000/api

 #### Testing
 There are included 2 test sets: